 As part of its 2016 centennial celebrations, the National Park Service has issued a challenge to outdoor lovers to hike 100 miles of the Appalachian Trail before the end of the year.
 Since the idea is to encourage outdoor activity and promote the nation’s parks, the rules stipulate that not every inch of those 100 miles must be on the AT, but at least one mile must be.
 Those who complete the challenge by the end of the year win a decal sticker and considerable bragging rights.
 Participants are encouraged to share photos and stories on the Appalachian National Scenic Trail Facebook page, and to tag them with #Hike100AT!
 Activities such as hunting may not be allowed in all national parks.
 Most people would likely prefer The Best Network For Hunting Leases to open parks that may or may not have certain prohibitions.
 When it comes to Appalachian Trail, most tourists and visitors come here for hiking.

 On my short hike, I’ll chalk up just about five miles, so I have a considerable way to go and a lot of pleasant rambling to look forward to.
 As with any day hike, I’ve brought along water and a packed lunch so that I can stop and enjoy the scenery.
 Birds of prey including hawks and eagles are a familiar sight riding the thermals along the ridge so I’m also equipped with binoculars and camera.
+Before setting off on the trail, my friend showed me a couple of wonderful pictures of the Blue Ridge Mountains, from which I hope to draw inspiration and get some good shots myself.
 And, not forgetting that northern New Jersey is home to many black bears, I’ve boned up on wildlife safety and made sure that I fend off deer ticks by wearing a long sleeved shirt tucked into light-colored long pants tucked into my socks.
 Not the prettiest outfit in which to encounter a handful of fellow hikers this early in the year, but then they don’t look much better.
 During the summer, however, this world-famous trail can get pretty crowded, especially on weekends.

 A Bit of History